Getsuga743/factory-four-challenge/README.md

 <h3>About Stack:</h3>

-- I use Chakra-UI for styling.
+- Chakra-UI for styling.
 I really enjoy this approach for bootstrapping small projects and getting quick results. </br>

 - Axios as fecthing library. </br>